-While involved in innumerable community activities, the Toronto Lawyers Association represents our members to the Ontario bench and bar, to all levels of government and to the public at large.
-We participate in charitable events, liaise with other professional lawyers' associations, provide educational mock trials at local public schools and sit on committees related to legal and courthouse issues.
+While involved in innumerable community activities, the Toronto Lawyers Association represents our members to the Ontario bench and bar, to all levels of government, and to the public at large.
+We participate in charitable events, liaise with other legal associations, provide educational mock trials at local public schools, and sit on committees related to legal and courthouse issues.

 TLA steps up to aid Pro Bono Ontario

 An outpouring of support from the legal profession has made a difference at Pro Bono Ontario (PBO), as the organization expects the Law Help Centres, in danger of closing on Dec.
 14, 2018, will remain open in the short term until more sustainable funding can be secured.

 Members of the profession who have been urging the provincial government or the Law Society of Ontario to provide sustained funding, have turned out their own pockets to keep PBO’s Law Help Centres open.
 The court-based centres in Toronto and Ottawa assist over 18,000 Ontarians facing the justice system alone.